Azzoz06/ContainerWkshp/5-HybridCloudLab.md

 ### Create the guestbook service

-Just like the others, we create a service to group the guestbook pods but this time, to make the guestbook front end externally visible, we specify `"type": "LoadBalancer"`.
+Just like the others, we create a service to group the guestbook pods but this time, to make the guestbook front end externally visible, we specify `"type": "NodePort"`.

 1. Use the [guestbook-service.yaml](guestbook-service.yaml) file to create the guestbook service by running the `kubectl apply -f` *`filename`* command: